 Sex-dependent gene expression and evolution of the Drosophila transcriptome

-Ranz, JM, CI Castillo-Davis, CD Meiklejohn, and DL Hartl.
-2003.
-“Sex-dependent gene expression and evolution of the Drosophila transcriptome.”
+Ranz, Castillo-Davis, Meiklejohn, and Hartl.
+(June) 2003.
+“Sex-Dependent Gene Expression and Evolution of the Drosophila Transcriptome”.
 Science 300: 1742-5.

 Comparison of the gene-expression profiles between adults of Drosophila melanogaster and Drosophila simulans has uncovered the evolution of genes that exhibit sex-dependent regulation.
 Approximately half the genes showed differences in expression between the species, and among these, approximately 83% involved a gain, loss, increase, decrease, or reversal of sex-biased expression.
 Most of the interspecific differences in messenger RNA abundance affect male-biased genes.
 Genes that differ in expression between the species showed functional clustering only if they were sex-biased.
 Our results suggest that sex-dependent selection may drive changes in expression of many of the most rapidly evolving genes in the Drosophila transcriptome.